What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 What is the general application process for bank licenses and what is the average timing?

-Applications, by way of detailed forms, must be made to the PRA, and include a permission table that sets out Part 4A Permissions by function.
-Although the PRA manages a single administrative process, the FCA also assesses the applicant firm from a conduct perspective.
-Authorisation is granted only if and when both regulators are satisfied.
+Applications, by way of detailed forms, must be made to the PRA, for permission to accept deposits (a ‘banking licence’).
+Although the PRA manages a single administrative process, the FCA will also assess the applicant firm from a conduct perspective.
+Authorisation is granted only when both regulators are satisfied that the Threshold Conditions (i.e., the minimum standards that all firms need to meet at authorisation and on an ongoing basis) have been met, together with ongoing capital and liquidity requirements.

-- Significant additional detail about the bank’s: policies; capital; liquidity; financial projections; IT systems and processes; compliance; internal audit; outsourcing arrangements; senior managers; and owners and influencers.
+- significant additional detail about the bank’s: policies; capital; liquidity; financial projections; IT systems and processes; compliance; internal audit; operational resilience; outsourcing arrangements; senior managers; customer journey and owners and influencers.

 An applicant for a banking licence must pay a non-refundable application fee, which varies according to the type of banking business to be carried on.
-Once authorised, UK banks must pay an annual licensing fee to the PRA or FCA, based on a number of factors, including annual income and types of banking business.
+Once authorised, UK banks must pay an annual licensing fee to the PRA or FCA, based on several factors, including annual income and types of banking business.

 Is mere cross-border activity permissible?
 If yes, what are the requirements?

-Prior to the UK’s exit from the EU, if an entity was already authorised as a bank elsewhere in the European Economic Area (EEA) it could ‘passport’ into the UK directly, without applying for authorization from UK regulators.
+Prior to the UK’s exit from the EU, if an entity was already authorised as a bank elsewhere in the European Economic Area (EEA) it could ‘passport’ into the UK directly, without applying for authorisation from UK regulators.
 Post Brexit transitional arrangements are now in place.
 From January 2021, EU law ceased to apply in the UK and the ‘passporting’ of financial services between the UK and the EU is no longer applicable.
-Consequently, the Temporary Permissions Regime (TPR) was introduced to allow financial firms to operate in the UK without FCA authorisation, while they applied for full FCA approval.
-The deadline for firms to apply for full FCA authorisation under the TPR was 31 December 2022.
-Any financial firms that have not applied are not longer able to continue their UK operations.
+Consequently, the Temporary Permissions Regime (TPR) was introduced, to allow financial firms to operate in the UK without FCA authorisation, whilst they applied for full FCA approval.
+The TPR has now ended, but there are arrangements that remain in place to enable some EEA firms to wind down their UK business in an orderly manner within the financial services contracts regime (FSCR).
+The FSCR enables EEA firms that previously passported into the UK and that did not enter the TPR, or left the TPR without being authorised or registered in the UK, to wind down their UK business in an orderly fashion.

 What legal entities can operate as banks?
 What legal forms are generally used to operate as banks?